niamh-d/niamh-d/README.md

 🙋‍♀️ My name is Niamh (pronounced 'nee-uv').

+👩‍💻 I am a full-stack web developer and QA automation engineer in training.

+👩‍🏫 I am a former highschool languages teacher and 💸 anti-money laundering compliance professional.

 📍 I am originally from Ireland 🇮🇪 but have been living in Estonia 🇪🇪 for many years.

-👩‍💻 I am a full-stack web developer and QA automation engineer in training.

 🌐 My public socials are linked from [**my homepage**](https://niamhdoyle.dev/).